 Here's the menu of this coding part :

 As I said on the home page, I am a Linux fan and I especially like the Debian distribution.
 I also use systems based on FreeBSD, such as Mac, but the problem with Apple is the price.
 We could spend hours debating whether the Linux operating system (OS) is accessible to novices.
-I would argue that with a small amount of training (introduction to the Shell concept and basic commands), a novice could at least do the same things as with Windows.
+I would argue that with a small amount of training (introduction to the Shell concept and basic commands), someone with a few current knowledges could at least do the same things as with Windows.

 The problem is that, for both historical and economical reasons, Linux is not yet part of the "general public" computer culture.
 At the time I write this, computers sold with Linux installed on the hard disk as a default are rare; any novice who buys a computer is consequently conditioned to use Windows.
 It is worth noting that prior to the marketing of personal computers (PCs), computers were reserved for an elite (research, university academic environment, etc.), using UNIX (Linux predecessor).
 It was in this context that, with Windows, Bill Gates was the first to popularise computers, and with great success.
 Even today, 20 years later, Windows is the most widely used OS for basic computer use (office work, music, image processing, video games, etc.).